Cruise Advice For the Best Palermo Port Experience

 Cross Streets Carefully:

-Traffic in Palermo can feel fast and unpredictable, especially in busy areas.
+Traffic can feel fast and unpredictable, especially in busy areas.
 Even at crosswalks, drivers may not always stop, so it’s important to make eye contact before stepping into the street.

 Stick to Well-Lit Paths: